appsaeed/utilies/README.md

 ## cookies

 **setCookie**
-set cookie only for client side document cookies so please when use client side cookies make sure doesn't have sensitive information
+set cookie only for client side document cookies so please when use client side cookies make sure doesn't have sensitive information (only browsers supports)
 ```js
 import { setCookie , getCookie, hasCookie } from "utilies";